Thomas Egerton, 1st Viscount Brackley: Solicitor General, Attorney General and Master of the Rolls

 As Solicitor General, Egerton became a frequent legal advocate for the crown, often arguing cases instead of the Attorney General.
 Briefly, he was MP for Cheshire, 1584–87.
 He was one of the prosecutors at the trial of Mary, Queen of Scots, in 1586 at Sheffield.
 He was also the prosecutor in the trial of Philip Howard, Earl of Arundel, for high treason.
 He was made Attorney General on 2 June 1592, he was knighted the next year.
 He was made Master of the Rolls on 10 April 1594 where he excelled as an equity judge and became a patron of the young Francis Bacon.
 After the death of the Lord Keeper Puckering he was appointed Lord Keeper of the Great Seal and sworn a Privy Councillor on 6 May 1596, remaining Master of the Rolls and thus the sole judge in the Court of Chancery.

 During this time his first wife died, and he married Elizabeth Wolley, the widow of Sir John Wolley, and daughter of Sir William More of Loseley, Surrey.
 He bought Tatton Park, in 1598.
 It would stay in the family for more than three centuries.
 Also at this time (1597 or 1598) he hired John Donne as secretary.
 This arrangement ended in some embarrassment since Donne secretly married Ann More, Elizabeth's niece, in 1601.

-Elizabeth died around the beginning of 1600, and then Egerton married Alice Spencer, whose first husband had been Ferdinando Stanley, 5th Earl of Derby.
+Elizabeth died around the beginning of 1600, and in October 1600 Egerton married Alice Spencer, whose first husband had been Ferdinando Stanley, 5th Earl of Derby.
 She survived him by two decades, and was an important patron of the arts, usually known as the Dowager Countess of Derby.

 At Ashridge, Hertfordshire, Thomas Egerton purchased Ashridge House, one of the largest country houses in England, from Queen Elizabeth I, who had inherited it from her father who had appropriated it after the dissolution of the monasteries in 1539.
 Ashridge House served the Egerton family as a residence until the 19th century.
 The Egertons later had a family chapel (the Bridgewater Chapel) with a burial vault in Little Gaddesden Church, where many monuments commemorate the Dukes and Earls of Bridgewater and their families.